JulienDeBerlin/p7-librairyManagement-webservice/README.md

 0 = failure (no loan active with for this book id)
 -1 = failure (bookId is not a valid book id)

+**loginCustomerResponse and refreshCustomerResponse**

+returns a Customer object with a nested collection of Loans.
+Please note that the collection included ALL the loans made by the customer (open loans AND returned loans).
+By all open loans, dateBack = 1900-01-01.

 ### **Configuration and stack**
 * This application is a multi-module **Maven Spring Boot 2** project.